vultr/vultr-php/README.md

 Must have a PSR7, PSR17, and PSR18 Compatible HTTP Client.
 [View all PSR's](https://www.php-fig.org/psr/)
-This client will act on those interfaces above interfaces which allow for dependancy injection.
+This client will act on those interfaces which allow for dependancy injection.
 See Usage for more info. https://packagist.org/providers/psr/http-client-implementation

 ### Installation